ragumagu/keyboard_changes/README.md

 ```
 4. Now, revert back by commenting out the xmodmap lines and uncommenting xkbcomp lines.

 Note that the change to xkbcomp causes a set of warnings to be displayed.
 These warnings are non-critical, and do not interfere in the working of these scripts.
 The warnings are raised for undefined and obscure keycodes which are not necessary.
 These warnings are disabled by putting `-w 0` when calling xkbcomp.
+Look at Debian Bug report logs - [#673035](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=673035) and Bugzilla bug report log [#66344](https://bugs.freedesktop.org/show_bug.cgi?id=66344) for more information.

 However, if the scripts stop working, please raise an issue.